BrauCamaH/astro-portfolio/src/pages/blog/getting-started-unityui.md

 ### Viewport

 Within the viewport section you can see the canvas, a container that will allow you to edit a live version of the Document (UXML).
-You can resize the Canvas inside the section by dragging its edges or coners.
+You can resize the Canvas inside the section by dragging its edges or corners.
 Here you be able to add different kinds of containers, controls and fields.

 Remember that we are working with separates files, here you can preview the UMXL and USS files where you can open with you preferer editor and start editing manually.